Second Battle of Fallujah: Use of white phosphorus as a weapon

 The use of white phosphorus during the battle was first reported on November 10, 2004, by Washington Post reporters who were embedded with Task Force 2-2, Regimental Combat Team 7 reported that they witnessed artillery guns firing white phosphorus projectiles which "create a screen of fire that cannot be extinguished with water.
-Insurgents reported being attacked with a substance that melted their skin, a reaction consistent with white phosphorous burns."
+Insurgents reported being attacked with a substance that melted their skin, a reaction consistent with white phosphorous [sic] burns."
 The article also reported, "The corpses of the mujaheddin which we received were burned, and some corpses were melted."

-On November 8, 2005, the national public broadcasting company of Italy, Radiotelevisione Italiana S.p.A. aired a documentary titled "Fallujah, The Hidden Massacre", which reported that the United States had used white phosphorus as a weapon in Fallujah, and which showed that insurgents and civilians had been killed or injured by chemical burns.
+On November 8, 2005, the national public broadcasting company of Italy, Radiotelevisione Italiana S.p.A. aired a documentary titled "Fallujah, The Hidden Massacre", which reported that the United States had used white phosphorus as a weapon in Fallujah, and which showed that insurgents and civilians, including women and children, had been killed or injured by chemical burns.
 Included were graphic video and photos of severe and deep chemical burns that penetrated the flesh and bones of men, women, and children.
 The filmmakers claimed that the United States used incendiary MK-77 bombs in violation of Protocol III of the 1980 Convention on Certain Conventional Weapons, a convention to which the United States was not a party until 2009.

 According to the Organization for the Prohibition of Chemical Weapons, quoted in the documentary, white phosphorus is permitted for use as an illumination device and as a weapon with regard to heat energy, but not permitted as an offensive weapon with regard to its chemical properties.